 When the police officer approaches your window they will begin with explaining the basis for the stop and will then ask where you were coming from and where you are headed.
 This initial questioning is more or less designed to see if you have your wits about you and know what's going on.
 In addition, they're getting you to speak so they can listen to your speech and sense if there is any odor of alcohol.
 They may even shine a flashlight in your eyes in order to check your pupils.
 Finally, they will ask if you have had anything to drink and, if so, how much.
 After this admission, they will want to ensure you are safe to drive home and the investigation will continue.

 The Field Sobriety Tests

-Just to make sure you are safe to drive they will ask that you perform some "tests."
+To ensure you are safe to drive the police officer will ask that you perform some "tests."
 Which tests they give varies among officers but most will at least hit the main three: Horizontal Gaze Nystagmus (HGN), Walk-and-Turn, and One-Legged Stand tests.
 These tests will be conducted on the side of the road or parking lot if you are stopped there.
 With their cruiser's lights flashing and search light directed on you, the tests will be conducted.

 The Preliminary Breath Test

 The preliminary breath test ("PBT") is a hand-held device used to calculate the approximate amount of alcohol in your blood.
 You will be advised that you both have a right to take the test or to refuse the test.
 For those that take the test it is almost certainly going to lead to an arrest.
 You will be advised that the results cannot be used towards prosecution of your case.
 Once the test is given, you can expect to be arrested if the amount of alcohol detected by the device is anywhere near a .08 result.